This is tandoori chicken with a delicious difference! You’ve got to try this tandoori whole roast chicken recipe!

 Ingredients

-- 1 tablespoon tandoori paste (more or less to taste)
+- 1 heaped tbsp tandoori paste or tandoori masala (more or less to taste)

 Instructions

-- Make the marinade by mixing all of the marinade ingredients.
-Rub some of the marinade inside the chicken.
+- Make the marinade by mixing together all of the marinade ingredients.
+Rub about a quarter of the marinade inside the chicken.

-- Rub the remaining marinade all over the chicken ensuring that all of the incisions are covered in marinade.
-Allow to marinate for three to 48 hours.
+- Rub the remaining marinade all over the chicken, ensuring that all of the incisions are covered in marinade.
+Allow to marinate for 3–48 hours.
+The longer the better.

 Recommended Products